poetry

 transformation is a promise I made before I got here.

-Kali called me and she has got me by the hair;
+Kali called me and she’s got me by the hair;

-I am a child of Shiva and Shiva is a yogi and a dancer,
+I’m a child of Shiva, that wild-haired yogi and dancer,

 so I’ll run from every cage to make my vow